Weekly Announcements

 Education

-WE'RE OFF ON AN ADVENTURE!
+WE ARE OFF ON AN ALASKAN ADVENTURE!

 On June 23-27 let's head north for Vacation Bible School!
 At True North VBS, we'll be on the ultimate Alaskan Adventure where we'll learn to trust God in the wild world.
 VBS is from 9 AM-noon and all 4 year olds-5th graders are invited to join our Alaskan adventure as we sing cool songs, experience some wild Bible stories, play exciting games and do some cool experiments!!